-Valuations of all Land & Buildings are re-assessed by valuers under a 5 year programme of professional valuations and adjusted in intervening years to take account of movements since the last valuation.
+Valuations of all land and buildings are re-assessed by valuers under a fiveyear programme of professional valuations and adjusted in intervening years to take account of movements since the last valuation.

 The valuations are carried out in accordance with the RICS Approval and Valuation Manual.